-Tools at our disposal include assessment notices, warnings, reprimands, enforcement notices and penalty notices (administrative fines).
-For serious breaches of the data protection principles, we have the power to issue fines of up to €20 million or 4% of your annual worldwide turnover, whichever is higher.
+Without prejudice to the specifics of applicable law such as the eCommerce Regulations 2002, tools at our disposal include assessment notices, warnings, reprimands, enforcement notices and penalty notices (administrative fines).
+For serious breaches of the data protection principles, we have the power to issue fines of up to ≤ 20 million (or £17.5 million when the UK GDPR comes into effect) or 4% of your annual worldwide turnover, whichever is higher.

 In line with our policy, we consider that the public interest in protecting children online is a significant factor weighing in the balance when considering the type of regulatory action.
 This means that where see harm or potential harm to children we will likely take more severe action against a company than would be the case for other types of personal data.
+We will nevertheless take account of the size and resources of the organisation concerned, the availability of technological solutions in the marketplace and the specific risks to children that are inherent in the processing.
+We will also take into account the efforts made to conform to the provision in this code.

-What we do
+- What we do

-Make a complaint
+- Make a complaint

-What action can the ICO take to enforce PECR?
+- What action can the ICO take to enforce PECR?

-Regulatory Action Policy
+- Regulatory Action Policy

+- Blog: As the Children's code comes in what's next?